antoniczapski/language-models/ex_2/README.md

 }
 \]

----

-## **Task 2**
+## Task 2

-A company proposes using **perplexity** to detect machine-generated text—claiming “generated texts have lower perplexity than natural texts, so if perplexity is below some threshold, it’s likely unnatural.”
+A company proposes using **perplexity** to detect machine-generated text—claiming “generated texts have lower perplexity than natural texts, so if perplexity is above some threshold, it’s likely unnatural.”

 1. **Why might it work?**
-   - Some language models (especially if sampling with low “temperature”) produce **more predictable** text, i.e. certain token sequences are high-probability under a standard language model.
-This can yield a lower perplexity than more “surprising” human writing.
+   - Some language models (especially if sampling with high “temperature”) produce **less predictable** text, i.e. certain token sequences are chosen which do not resemble the true model of language.
+This can yield a higher perplexity than human writing.
-   - In some real data, LLM output can be repetitively fluent and thus not so “diverse.”
+   - In some real data, LLM output can be repetitively fluent and thus not so “diverse”.

 2. **Why is it not ideal?**
-   - **Countermeasures**: A user can increase randomness (temperature) or use nucleus/top-\(p\) sampling, which can **raise** perplexity.
-The generated text can end up with perplexity in the “human” range.
-   - **False positives**: Some human texts (technical or formulaic) can be **low perplexity**.
+   - **False positives**: Some human texts (technical or formulaic) can have **high perplexity**.
    - **Dynamic models**: As large language models get more sophisticated, they can approach perplexities close to real data.

 3. **How can a user control perplexity?**